Keparoo/kepweb/README.md

 ## Resume

-To update the resume, update links in the following components:
+To update the resume, update the links in the following components:

 - Navbar
 - About